A social science approach

 At the end of 1994, the Berlusconi never ending criminal justice saga began to develop, a phenomenon running its course for more than 20 years.
 The Italian case will be dealt with in depth later in lesson nine.

-Besides examples of judicialization, also cases can be found in which the political system has attempted – with some success – at containing udicial power.
+However, besides examples of judicialization, also cases can be found in which the political system has attempted – with some success – at containing (and constraining) judicial power.
 One of these cases is Hungary, while also Poland can become another example.
 Both cases will be dealt with later in the course.

 Courts and politics: a complex relationship

 As we are going to see, the relationship between courts and politics is highly complex, because of the large number of intersections between them as well as the magnitude of the values at stake.